OpenTermsArchive/contrib-versions/Skype/unknown.md

 20. Product Specific Terms
 21. Skype on a Mobile
 22. Miscellaneous

+These terms apply to Skype’s consumer software applications and products.
+They do not apply to the Skype for Business product and online service offered by Microsoft Corporation.

 THESE TERMS APPLY TO MANAGED ACCOUNT USERS OF MANAGED ACCOUNTS AND/OR SKYPE MANAGER WHO ARE LOCATED IN THE U.S..
 IF YOU WISH TO USE A MANAGED ACCOUNT AND/OR SKYPE MANAGER ON BEHALF OF THE U.S. GOVERNMENT OR AN AGENCY OF THE U.S. GOVERNMENT THESE TERMS DO NOT APPLY TO YOU.
 FOR APPLICABLE TERMS AND/OR FURTHER INFORMATION, PLEASE CONTACT USGOVERUSERS@MICROSOFT.COM.